-In accordance with section 7.4 of the Swedish Code of Corporate Governance, during the year the Board assessed the need for a specific internal audit department.
-The Board concluded that H&M's present model of monitoring internal control is the most appropriate for the company.
-In the Board's opinion, this model - which is applied by the central departments such as Accounts, Communications, Security, Logistics, Production, etc. in the sales countries - and the work carried out by internal shop controllers are well in line with the work performed in other companies by an internal audit department.
-The issue of a specific internal audit department will be reviewed again in 2014.
+In accordance with section 7.4 of the Swedish Corporate Governance Code, during the year the board assessed the need for a specific internal audit department.
+The board concluded that H&M's present model of monitoring internal control is the most appropriate for the company.
+In the board's opinion, this model - which is applied by the central departments such as accounts, communications, security, logistics, production, etc. in the sales countries - and the work carried out by internal shop controllers are well in line with the work performed in other companies by an internal audit department.
+The issue of a specific internal audit department will be reviewed again in 2015.

-Stockholm, January 2014
+Stockholm, January 2015